mre/endler.dev/content/2024/the-dying-web/index.md

 Google is smarter!
 They break the web, too, but they make you stand inside the fire.

-## Why should I care a about a browser?
-They are all the same these anyways.
+## Why should I care about a browser?
+They are all the same anyways.

 ...says the developer who gets [tracked by Google](https://www.forbes.com/sites/zakdoffman/2024/06/16/google-chrome-tracking-on-windows-android-iphone-for-200-more-days/) every second of their waking life.

 You see, Chrome is reeeeally good at marketing.
 They say all the right things: We're fast!
 We're open source!
 We have the latest features!
-What they don't tell you is that they control the narrative of the world wide web.
+What they don't tell you is that they control the narrative of the World Wide Web.
 They make you feel [guilty for using adblockers](https://www.reddit.com/r/browsers/comments/1810egw/google_chrome_will_limit_ad_blockers_starting/) and add weird
 [nonstandard browser features](https://v4.chriskrycho.com/2017/chrome-is-not-the-standard.html) because they can.
-Lately, the uBlock origin team just threw in the towel and [stopped supporting Chrome](https://www.theregister.com/2024/08/06/chrome_web_store_warns_end/).
+Lately, the uBlock Origin team just threw in the towel and [stopped supporting Chrome](https://www.theregister.com/2024/08/06/chrome_web_store_warns_end/).

 But did anyone decide to switch away?
 I get the feeling that by now people turn a blind eye towards Google's evil practices.